Facilities

 Mack Babies is a space for a maximum of 20 babies, observing minimum staff/baby ratios of 1:3.

 Mack Babies are fully equipped for changing, feeding, napping, playing and cuddling!
-The main room has areas for feeding and snuggling; a reading corner with a range of books and a crawl through cosy corner home corner, and exploration areas.
+The main room has areas for feeding and snuggling; a reading corner with a range of books and cosy corner home corner, and exploration areas.
 Snuggle mats are on hand for tummy time, and soft play equipment for rolling and climbing.
-Wooden toys, mirrors and puppets provide fun learning opportunities.
+Wooden toys and puppets provide fun learning opportunities.
 A perfect combination of homely and secure; with lots for little minds to explore and enjoy.

-We offer high chairs, low chairs and feeding tables, and prepare bottles within the room in our handy Kitchenette.
+We prepare bottles within the room in our handy Kitchenette.

 The adjoining Sleep and Sensory Room has mats for safe and comfortable snoozing and a flexible sensory space.

-Our babies use the main garden and enjoy frequent ‘buggy walks’ to the park, Water of Leith walkway and so on
+Our babies spend time in our garden and enjoy frequent ‘buggy walks’ to the park, Water of Leith walkway and so on.

 Mack Tots